UTDNebula/survival-guide/SECURITY.md

 # Project Nebula Security Policy

-This security policy documents how to record a security vulnerability in Nebula web app and how the Project Nebula maintainers respond to such inquiries.
+This security policy documents how to record a security vulnerability in the UTD Survival Guide and how the Project Nebula maintainers respond to such inquiries.

 ## Supported Versions
 **The current pre-release version of the UTD Survival Guide will have security bugs fixed on an ad-hoc basis until the first public release.**

+Below is a table of what versions of Nebula Guide will have security vulnerabilities patched:
 | Version     | Supported |
 | ----------- | --------- |
 | Pre-release | :x:       |

 ## Reporting a Vulnerability

-If you notice a service vulnerability detectable in the user-facing portions of this app, contact the Nebula maintainers at development@acmutd.co with the subject line `[nebula]: User-Facing Security Vulnerability`.
+If you notice a service vulnerability detectable in the user-facing portions of this app, contact the Nebula maintainers at nebula-maintainers@acmutd.co with the subject line `[nebula]: User-Facing Security Vulnerability`.

-If the issue is due to something internal - like a vulnerability in the app's library dependencies, open an [issue](https://github.com/acmutd/nebula/issues/new/choose) and tag it with the `vulnerability` label.
+If the issue is due to something internal - like a vulnerability in the app's library dependencies, open an [issue](https://github.com/acmutd/nebula-guide/issues/new/choose) and tag it with the `Type: Security Vulnerability` label.

 One a maintainer triages the issue and determines it to be an actual vulnerability, work will immediately begin to resolve it.
 The fix will be applied to the